 The Perfect Weekend In Detroit From A Local

 Detroit is the largest city in Michigan- with several nicknames.
 We lovingly refer to our beloved city as “The D”, “Motown”, “The Motor City”, or most recent- “America’s Comeback City.”
-Having grown up just 30 miles north of the city, and done my fair share of traveling around the world- I feel Detroit is seriously underrated as a travel destination.
+I grew up just 30 miles north of the city, and have done my fair share of traveling around the world, I still feel Detroit is seriously underrated as a travel destination.
 But fear not!
 Detroit city is making a comeback.
-Lonely Planet recently ranked the D- No.2 in the top 10 cities to travel in 2018, making it the ONLY continental U.S. city on the list.
+Lonely Planet recently ranked the D- No.2 in the top 10 cities to travel in 2018.
+Making it the ONLY continental U.S. city on the list.

 Ready to see what all the hype is about?

-Here’s your weekend guide to Detroit Michigan in a weekend!
+Here’s your perfect weekend guide to Detroit Michigan from a local!

 Brunch Instead of Lunch